 How To Stop Dreaming About Your Ex

 We have no control over how the things we experience during the day are processed as we sleep.
 However, by working on certain things in your waking life, you're less likely to experience recurring dreams.
-You could follow certain steps to get over a crush to help you here.

 Keep A Dream Journal